1D setups

 • Fixed-acceleration gravity with wall boundary conditions

-Depending on the initial conditions, this setup can be numerically unstable due to very strong motions that develop into shocks.
+By default, the code units are set to kilometers, hours, and tons.
+Depending on the initial conditions, the setup can be numerically unstable due to strong motions that develop into shocks.
 For example, if too much mass is initially placed in the upper atmosphere, that mass falls to the surface.
-Similarly, extending the upper limit to much higher altitude than the default 30 km can lead to difficulties due to the very low pressure and density.
+Similarly, extending the upper limit to much higher altitude than the default of 30 km can lead to difficulties due to the very low pressure and density.

 Parameters: